Ingleton, North Yorkshire: Notable people

 Reverend Thomas Dod Sherlock was vicar of St Mary the Virgin, Ingleton from 1874 to 1879.

-Professor Jack Stevens, 1926–1995, a pioneering hip surgeon, grew up on an Ingleton farm.
+Professor Jack Stevens (1926–1995), a pioneering hip surgeon, grew up on an Ingleton farm.
 He graduated from Cambridge and was Chairman of the Department of Orthopaedics in Cook County Hospital, Chicago and Professor of Orthopaedic Surgery in the University of Chicago.
 From 1972 he held the first chair of Orthopaedic Surgery in Newcastle upon Tyne.

+The author Michael Moorcock (born 1939) had a house (Tower House) opposite Ingleton Common from 1971 to 1984 and a number of his books describe the landscapes surrounding Ingleton and other parts of the local countryside.
+A You-Tube video in the Time Out of Mind series shows him and his fellow author M. John Harrison climbing locally.